If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Christian Lee McBride was born on May 31, 1972 in Philadelphia, Pennsylvania.
+Christian Lee McBride was born on May 31, 1972, in Philadelphia, Pennsylvania.
 He is an American jazz bassist and record producer.
-His father, Lee Smith, and his great uncle, Howard Cooper, were both well-known bassists, and they mentored Christian during his early musical studies.
-Christian started playing the bass guitar, but he later switched to the double bass, before attending and completing his studies at the famous Juilliard School.
+His father, Lee Smith, and great-uncle, Howard Cooper, were both accomplished bassists who helped guide McBride during his formative years.
+He initially learned to play the electric bass before transitioning to the double bass.
+McBride later honed his craft at the prestigious Juilliard School in New York City.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc